 Booking early is usually the way to go.
 Whilst there are some last minute bargains, these are rare.
 Disney is a very popular cruise line and some sailings sell out within days.

-Some sailings are more expensive than others.
+Some Disney Cruise itinerary sailings are more expensive than others.
 The usual rules of economics works here.
 The more demand the higher the price.
 Usually the repositioning cruises offer the best per night price for a Disney cruise.
-The Transatlantic sailngs on the Disney Magic are usually one of the best values.
+The Transatlantic sailings on the Disney Magic are usually one of the best values.
 The most expensive are the Holiday cruises as you would expect.

 3. Disney Visa Has Perks